matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

 ## Unstable prefix
 While this MSC is not present in the spec, clients and widgets should:
-   - Use org.matrix.mscXXXX. in place of m. in all new identifiers of this MSC. (`m.call.notify`)
+   - Use org.matrix.msc4075. in place of m. in all new identifiers of this MSC. (`m.call.notify`)

 ## Dependencies